MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-admin.md

 - [Microsoft Defender for Office 365 plan 1 and plan 2](defender-for-office-365.md)
 - [Microsoft 365 Defender](../defender/microsoft-365-defender.md)

-In Microsoft 365 organizations with Exchange Online mailboxes, admins can use the Submissions portal in the Microsoft 365 Defender portal to submit email messages, URLs, and attachments to Microsoft for analysis.
+In Microsoft 365 organizations with Exchange Online mailboxes, admins can use the Submissions page in the Microsoft 365 Defender portal to submit email messages, URLs, and attachments to Microsoft for analysis.

-When you submit an email message for analysis, Microsoft checks the following:
+When you submit an email message for analysis, Microsoft does the following checks:

 - **Email authentication check**: Whether email authentication passed or failed when it was delivered.
 - **Policy hits**: Information about any policies or overrides that may have allowed or blocked the incoming email into your tenant, overriding our service filter verdicts.